-As a fundamental component of all B.S. programs, engineering design is strongly emphasized in the junior and senior years.
-A minimum of 16 credit hours of design, integrated throughout the curriculum, must be taken by each student.
-In fact, most MAE courses at the 3000 and 4000 levels includes some design content, ranging from a minimum of one-half to a maximum of four credit hours of design content.
+As a fundamental component of all BS programs, engineering design is strongly emphasized in the junior and senior years but is integrated throughout the curriculum.
+Most MAE courses at the 3000 and 4000 levels include some design content, ranging from a minimum of one-half to a maximum of four credit hours of design content.
 Each professional school course builds upon the preceding mechanical and aerospace engineering courses to develop in the student the ability to identify and solve meaningful engineering problems.
 The course work is specifically sequenced and interrelated to provide design experience at each level, leading to progressively more complex, open-ended problems.
 The course work includes sensitizing students to socially-related technical problems and their responsibilities as engineering professionals to behave ethically and protect occupational and public safety.
-The program culminates in a senior-year design course in which students integrate analysis, synthesis, and other abilities they have developed throughout the earlier portions of their study into a capstone experience.
+The program culminates in a senioryear design course in which students integrate analysis, synthesis, and other abilities they have developed throughout the earlier portions of their study into a capstone experience.
 The design experiences include the fundamental elements and features of design with realistic constraints such as economics, safety, reliability, social and environmental impact, and other factors.
 At this point, students are able to design components, systems and processes that meet specific requirements, including such pertinent societal considerations as ethics, safety, environmental impact and aesthetics.
 Students develop and display the ability to design and conduct experiments essential to specific studies and to analyze the experimental results and draw meaningful conclusions.

 An integral part of this educational continuum from basic science through comprehensive engineering design are learning experiences that facilitate the students' abilities to function effectively in both individual and team environments.
 Moreover, the program provides every graduate with adequate learning experiences to develop effective written and oral communication skills.
 State-of-the-art computational tools are introduced and used as a part of their problem-solving experiences.
-Finally, the students' experiences in solving ever-more-challenging problems gives them the ability to continue to learn independently throughout their professional careers.
+Finally, the students' experience in solving ever-more-challenging problems gives them the ability to continue to learn independently throughout their professional careers.

-The broad background and problemsolving ability of mechanical and aerospace engineers make them suited to engage in one or more of the following activities: research, development, design, production, operation, management, technical sales and private consulting.
+The broad background and problem-solving ability of mechanical and aerospace engineers make them suited to engage in one or more of the following activities: research, development, design, production, operation, management, technical sales and private consulting.
 Versatility is their trademark.
-A bachelor's degree in mechanical or aerospace engineering is also an excellent background for entering other professional schools such as medicine, dentistry, law or business (M.B.A.).
+A bachelor's degree in mechanical or aerospace engineering is also an excellent background for entering other professional schools such as medicine, dentistry, law or business (MBA).
 The premedical option in mechanical engineering is available for students wishing to enroll in medical school.

 In the professional school, (essentially the junior and senior years of the program) mechanical and aerospace engineering students extend their study of the engineering sciences and consider applications of fundamental principles and analysis tools to the solution of real technological problems of society.
-Students make extensive use of modern electronic digital computers in many courses in their programs.
-Some design courses involve students in the solution of authentic, current and significant engineering problems provided by industrial firms, such as 3M, Charles Machine Works, Halliburton, Hewlett Packard, Koch Industries, Mercury Marine, Murphy Manufacturing, National Standard, Purolator, and Seagate.
-Students may also help smaller firms that need assistance with the development of new prod-
+Some design courses involve students in the solution of authentic, current and significant engineering problems provided by industrial firms.
+Students may also help smaller firms that need assistance with the development of new products.